 Compared to other major cities throughout Europe, Berlin has one of the lowest numbers of cars per capita.
-Parking and congestion are negatives associated with driving in Berlin, not to mention the costs: high emission tax, petrol prices and registration fees.
-It would be almost fair to say, that owning a car in Berlin is redundant and arduous – especially as Berlin possess a well developed, affordable and reliable public transportation system.
+Parking and congestion are negatives associated with driving in Berlin, not to mention the costs: high emission tax, petrol prices, and registration fees.
+It would be almost fair to say, that owning a car in Berlin is redundant and arduous – especially as Berlin possesses a well-developed, affordable, and reliable public transportation system.

-Connections outside of Berlin are also hassle free, with long haul railway lines connecting Berlin to all major cities within Germany and its neighbouring countries.
+Connections outside of Berlin are also hassle-free, with long-haul railway lines connecting Berlin to all major cities within Germany and its neighboring countries.
 Berlin’s newest claim to public transportation glories is the Hauptbahnhof (major railway station).
 This impressive infrastructure is the largest crossing station in Europe.

 In addition to public transportation, Berlin has a massive bike culture.
 Both cheap and environmentally friendly, which Berliners love, the city has a highly developed bike lane system – over 620kms in total.

 Today there are two commercial airports within Berlin.
-Tegel (TXL) handles most of the international traffic and mid to upper end airline carriers while the smaller and less busy airport Schönefeld (SXF) takes care of the numerous low-cost carriers that services Berlin.
+Tegel (TXL) handles most of the international traffic and mid to upper-end airline carriers while the smaller and less busy airport Schönefeld (SFX) takes care of the numerous low-cost carriers that services Berlin.
 Both airports are easily accessible by public transport with Tegel in the NW, close to the city and Schönefeld situated a little further out of town in the SE.

 Taxis in Berlin are numerous, safe and friendly.
-You can hail a cab from the side of the road with no issue, however there also also many cab ranks located throughout the city and urban areas.
+You can hail a cab from the side of the road with no issue, however, there also many cab ranks located throughout the city and urban areas.
 Fares are calculated by the meter.
-The flag fall will start at €3, and then you are charged €1.58 per kilometre the first 7 kilometres, and then €1.20 for every further kilometre.
+The flag fall will start at €3, and then you are charged €1.58 per kilometer the first 7 kilometers, and then €1.20 for every further kilometer.
 It is customary to tip the driver.
 This is usually 5-10%.